-Adding an en suite bathroom rarely requires a planning permission if the work is happening in an existing house.
+Adding an en suite bathroom should not require planning permission if the work is happening in an existing house.
 If you plan on adding a bathroom to a listed building, then planning permission is essential, as you will be altering the internal fabric of the building.

 If you are creating a complete new room or partitioning an existing room, then you will need to build extra walls.
 These will usually be stud walls constructed with a timber frame with plasterboard over the top.
 Choose water resistant plasterboard when creating a new bathroom to avoid damp.